paalaasha pushpa sankaasham * taarakaa graha mastakam * Raudram raudra atmakam * ghoram tam ketu pranamaamyaham

 Gives meditative instincts and private pleasures if Ketu's lord is strong, but Ketu-12 may feel distanced, disengaged, and dissatisfied with these gifts.

-Residing in 8 or 12, Ketu is unable to hold onto things which are not, by definition, materially sustainable, and so the results are often favorable or at least not too difficult to manage.
-Randhrastana is probably the best place for Ketu and Vyayabhava is good too.
+Residing in 8 or 12, dissociative Ketu may be unable to hold onto things which are not, by definition, materially sustainable.
+Yet papagraha are well-placed in dusthamsha.
+The results are often favorable or at least not too difficult to manage.

 father-guru-professor's caretakers or parents (4th from 9), partner's enemies, illness of the spouse (6th from 7), wealth of friends (2nd from 11), social recognition for communications messaging (10th fr 3)